samuelcolvin/nginx-pages/README.md

 Which should create an ssh key for the user "bob" and print it to the terminal, the file itself will be available in working directory as `bob_key`.
 You'll use this key later to transfer new sites to the server.
-You'll want to copy & paste it or scp it back to your machine.
+You'll want to copy & paste it or scp it back home.

 Setup nginx (the http server):